top of page

 No data available

-South Trees Inlet received a very good score of 1.00 for pH indicating that the average pH was well within the guideline value range.
-This zone received a satisfactory score for turbidity (0.61) indicating that average turbidity was below the guideline value.
+Within the Physicochemical sub-indicator, South Trees Inlet received a score of 1.00 and a very good grade (A) for pH, indicating that the average pH was within the guideline value range.
+This zone received a score of 0.75 and a good grade (B) for turbidity, indicating that turbidity was below the guideline value range.

-All six dissolved metals received very good scores (0.98-1.00) indicating that average concentrations were well below the water quality guideline values.
+All six Dissolved metals received high scores (1.00) and very good grades (A) indicating that they were well below the water quality guideline values.

 The Narrows_Habitat.png